ary-na/apt-a1/README.md

 CLion Help. (n.d.).
 Set up a Git repository | CLion. [online] Available at: https://www.jetbrains.com/help/clion/set-up-a-git-repository.html#ignore-files [Accessed 31 Dec.
 2022].

+CodeSpeedy.
+(2021).
+How to use cin.ignore in C++ to clear input buffer. [online] Available at: https://www.codespeedy.com/how-to-use-cin-ignore-in-cpp-to-clear-input-buffer/.

 devenum.com.
 (2022).
 How To Insert An Element In Array In C++ - DevEnum.com. [online] Available at: https://devenum.com/how-to-insert-an-element-in-array-in-c/ [Accessed 31 Dec.
 2022].

 EDUCBA.
 (2020).
 C++ absolute value | How Absolute Value works in C++? [online] Available at: https://www.educba.com/c-plus-plus-absolute-value/ [Accessed 31 Dec.
 2022].

 freeCodeCamp.org.
 (2022).
 C++ Vector – How to Initialize a Vector in a Constructor in C++. [online] Available at: https://www.freecodecamp.org/news/cpp-vector-how-to-initialize-a-vector-in-a-constructor/ [Accessed 31 Dec.
 2022].

+GeeksforGeeks.
+(2020).
+How to declare a 2D array dynamically in C++ using new operator. [online] Available at: https://www.geeksforgeeks.org/how-to-declare-a-2d-array-dynamically-in-c-using-new-operator/.

 GeeksforGeeks.
 (2018).
 Program error signals. [online] Available at: https://www.geeksforgeeks.org/program-error-signals/.